abinit/abinit/doc/tutorial/eph4isotc.md

     It is worth stressing that there is another important contribution to the phonon lifetimes induced by **non-harmonic** terms in the Taylor expansion of the Born-Oppenheimer energy surface around the equilibrium point.
-    Within the framework of many-body perturbation theory, these non-harmonic leads to **phonon-phonon scattering processes** that can give a substantial contribution to the lifetimes.
+    Within the framework of many-body perturbation theory, these non-harmonic terms lead to **phonon-phonon scattering processes** that can give a substantial contribution to the lifetimes.
     In the rest of the tutorial, however, non-harmonic terms will be ignored and we will be mainly focusing on the computation of the imaginary part of the phonon self-energy $\Pi$ in the harmonic approximation.